sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 some of the tasks are quite hard to comprehend such as the [.NET Core CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/dotnet-core-cli?view=azure-devops) whose specification is quite long since the task can do many different things.
 Notice how some of the properties are only valid in a specific combination with other.
-With Sharpliner, we remove some of this complexity by restricting which properties are available at a time and by using nice fluent APIs:
+With Sharpliner, we remove some of this complexity by restricting which properties are available at a time and by using nice fluent APIs for dotnet and similar complex tasks.

+*Note how we use the `with` keyword to extend the `record` object with new properties.*

+### Dotnet

 ```csharp
 DotNet.Install.Sdk(parameters["version"]),